euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 ### Whitelist Signing Key

-Before you can begin using the **AirWatch SDK**, you must ensure your application signing key is whitelisted with your AirWatch Admin Console.
+Before you can begin using the **Workspace ONE SDK**, you must ensure your application signing key is whitelisted with your Workspace ONE UEM Console.
 When your SDK-integrated application starts up, the SDK checks the signing public key with which it is signed.
 It compared againt the list of whitelisted apps to determine whether your application is trusted.

-AirWatch allows whitelisting for both apps deployed internally or deployed through a public app store.
+Workspace ONE allows whitelisting for both apps deployed internally or deployed through a public app store.

 #### Internally Deployed Applications
 1. After building the application apk, sign it using your own specific app signing key.
-2. Upload the signed apk file to the AirWatch Admin Console as described below.
-AirWatch Admin Console extracts the application's public signing key and adds it to the whitelisted apps list
+2. Upload the signed apk file to the Workspace ONE UEM Console as described below.
+Workspace ONE UEM Console extracts the application's public signing key and adds it to the whitelisted apps list
-    a) Log into the AirWatch Admin Console as an administrator.
+    a) Log into the Workspace ONE UEM Console as an administrator.
     b) Navigate to **Apps & Books > Applications > List View > Internal** and then choose *Add Application*.
     c) Select *Upload > Local File*, add the APK file, and select Continue.
     d) Select **More** and choose *SDK*.